D3SOX/arch-guide/docs/installation/install-desktop.md

 🗔 You need to select a desktop environment

-- For beginners coming from Windows I recommend KDE Plasma.
+- For beginners coming from Windows I recommend KDE Plasma or Cinnmaon.
 - For a very resource friendy desktop I recommend Xfce or LXQt
 - **The instructions for KDE Plasma are tested by me because I use it.
 Others should work but you may need some extra packages for productive use (pull requests are welcome)**